Try These Local Favorites When You Visit Japan

 Sometimes it’s so satisfying that I forget to drink and just keep eating.

-If you order too much at once, you may get full before you realize it.
+If you order too much at once, you’ll suddenly realize you’re full.

-For drinks, oden goes especially well with shochu, either hot-water mixed or soda mixed.
+For drinks, oden pairs especially well with shochu — either mixed with hot water or soda.

-The aroma of shochu and the gentle broth of oden create a perfect balance.
+The aroma of shochu and the gentle broth of oden balance each other perfectly.

 🐟 Simmered Fish (魚の煮付け)

-Simmered fish changes with the season, but my favorites are kasago and mebaru.
+Simmered fish changes with the season, but kasago and mebaru are my favorites.

-The flesh becomes soft and flaky, absorbing the sweet-savory sauce.
+The flesh becomes soft and flaky, soaking up the sweet-savory sauce.

-I recommend enjoying it with the sauce, along with aromatic garnishes.
+Enjoy it slowly, mixing the sauce with aromatic garnishes.

 This dish pairs beautifully with Japanese sake or authentic shochu.